 - Potato Sack Race: Bring back the classic potato sack race for your Fourth of July celebration.
-All you'll need is a handful of bags (even garbage bags will work) and a group of people.
-Line up the bagged participants and send them hopping and laughing toward the finish line.
+Get in the holiday spirit by choosing red, white, and blue garbage bags, or decorate your own potato sacks with the image of the flag or the Statue of Liberty.
+Then line up the bagged participants and send them hopping and laughing toward the finish line.

 - Abraham Lincoln Spoon Race: We named this Fourth of July game for one of our nation's founding fathers, and it's sure to be a hit.
-Divide the kids into two teams and designate a starting point and finish line.
+Divide the kids into two teams, and designate a starting point and finish line.
 At the starting point, place a bowl of pennies and two spoons or ladles (one for each team); at the finish line, place two empty bowls (one for each team).
-One at a time one person from each team must fill the spoon with as many pennies as possible and then race to the finish line to discard them into the team bowl.
-Here's the catch: any dropped pennies must be picked up and returned to the spoon, and the player must return to the starting point.
+One at a time, one person from each team must fill the spoon with as many pennies as possible and then race to the finish line to discard them into the team bowl.
+Here's the catch: Any dropped pennies must be picked up and returned to the spoon, and the player must return to the starting point.
 The first team to transfer all the pennies to the bowl at the finish line wins.

-- Flag Relay: Fill two large plastic buckets or bins with sand and insert small American flags.
+- Flag Relay: Fill two large plastic buckets or bins with sand, and insert small American flags.
 Use the same number of flags as participants.
 Designate a starting point and a finish line, placing the buckets at the finish line.
-Split the kids into two teams and have them form two lines at the starting point.
-On your "Go," the first person in each line races to the bucket, grabs a flag, and marches back (for safety reasons, don't allow children to run with the flags).
+Split the kids into two teams, and have them form two lines at the starting point.
+On your "go," the first person in each line races to the bucket, grabs a flag, and marches back (for safety reasons, don't allow children to run with the flags).
 The next person in line cannot go until the previous person has returned with his or her flag.
 The first team to capture all of its flags wins.

 - Hula-Hoop Contest: Grab some Hula-Hoops and a few wiggly participants to get the contest started.
 The person who can continue to hula the longest wins.